nnellans/ado-pipelines-guide/README.md

   # option 1 - Disable
   trigger: 'none'

-  # option 2 - Trigger on a successful run from all branches (shortcut syntax)
+  # option 2 - Trigger on a successful run from all branches
   trigger: 'true'

   # option 3 - Trigger on a successful run from a specific list of branches (simplified syntax)